Connect with us

 Will Grabban net a new Nottingham Forest contract?

-Forest’s map skills remain questionable, though, and they are yet to reach a final destination that has been programmed into the sat nav on an annual basis for the last 14 years.
-Top-flight has not graced Trentside in the 21st century.
+Forest’s map reading skills remain questionable, though, and they are yet to reach a final destination that has been programmed into the sat nav on an annual basis for the last 14 years.
+Top-flight football has not graced Trentside in the 21st century.

 If a standing among those that form part of English Premier League betting with Betfair is to be recaptured, then the likes of Grabban are going to have a key role to pay.
 Forest are 14/1 shots to secure promotion this term.